sauce-archives/saucecon19-advanced-selenium-workshop/README.md

-# Getting Started with Selenium
+# Advanced Selenium

-This directory contains example scripts and dependencies for the e-learning course: [Getting Started with Selenium](https://training.saucelabs.com/course/getting-started-with-selenium).
+This directory contains example scripts and dependencies for Advanced Selenium Workshop.
 Use these scripts to test your Sauce Labs authentication credentials, setup your automated testing environment, try out Sauce Labs features, and complete the in-class Selenium examples.
 Download the zip file or clone the entire directory to your local environment.

 #### For Demonstration Purposes Only